andrewgkew/kong-ai-auto-rollback/README.md

 </p>

 # Kong Auto Rollback AI Agent
-This project is Kong auto rollback AI Agent.
+This project is a Kong auto rollback AI Agent.
 Its purpose is to hinge off of an AI Agent to improve the MTTR and Roll back speed for Kong configurations.
 The AI Agent runs on a schedule monitoring the Advanced Analytics of the Kong Gateway and if constant errors are seen it will try work out a recent change that has been committed to Kong Config repository and revert the change.
-A PR will be created, using GitHub actions to both validate the config change when PR is created as well as another workflow that auto merges the PRs.
-A final workflow will sync the configuration
+A PR will be created, using GitHub actions to validate the config change when PR is created.
+A manual merge of the PR will trigger a workflow to sync the configuration changes to the gateway.

 ## Tokens / Keys
 This chart needs a few tokens and keys for all the services to work.